 Why does my cat keep getting sick?

-The symptoms of a digestive issues in cats
+The signs of digestive issues in cats

 Stomach upsets can have a variety of underlying causes, including:

-- Hairballs, which can cause blockages and vomiting
+- Hairballs causing blockages and vomiting

 - Ingesting toxic food or material